Samsung 970 EVO Plus vs 980: Which is Best?

 8) TBW (Terabytes Written)

 The term TBW, or Terabytes Written, is a specification that SSD manufacturers use to rate the endurance of their drives.
-It is a measure of how much data can be written to an SSD over its lifetime.
-In general, the higher the TBW rating, the longer the drive will last.
+It measures how much data can be written to an SSD over its lifetime.
+The higher the TBW rating, the longer the drive will last.
 However, it’s important to note that TBW is a measure of endurance, not speed.

 Refer to my article Why Does TBW Matter in SSDs?